codeclimate/codeclimate-rubocop/config/contents/style/safe_navigation.md

 ### Safety:

-Autocorrection is unsafe because if a value is `false`, the resulting code will have different behaviour or raise an error.
+Autocorrection is unsafe because if a value is `false`, the resulting code will have different behavior or raise an error.

 ```ruby
 x = false